Home

 Variety of Seeds and Shelf-Life

-Seeds have a shelf-life and are usually classified as "Short-lived seeds" (usually one or two years), "Intermediate seeds" (three to four years), and Long-lived seeds" (five to six years).
+Vegetable seeds have a shelf-life and are usually classified as "Short-lived seeds" (usually one or two years), "Intermediate seeds" (three to four years), and Long-lived seeds" (five to six years).

-Do keep in mind this is an average length of time as there are controlling factors that affect their longevity.
+Do keep in mind this is an average length of time as there are controlling factors

 Below is a suggested list and classification of the more popular vegetables gardeners tend to grow and you may recognize some of your favorite vegetables as well.